Azure/azure-sdk/docs/cpp/design.md

 {% highlight cpp %}
 class Herd {
-  bool has_shy_cats;
+  bool m_hasShyCats;
+  int m_numCats;
 public:
   void CountCats(int* cats) {
-    if(this->has_shy_cats) {
+    if(m_hasShyCats) {
       throw std::runtime_error("shy cats are not allowed");
     }
-    *cats = this->num_cats;
+    *cats = m_numCats;
   }
 };
 {% endhighlight %}

-{% include requirement/MUST id="cpp-error-recov-error" %} produce a recoverable error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-recov-error" %} produce a recoverable error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.

-{% include requirement/MUST id="cpp-error-recov-document" %} document all exceptions each function and its transitive dependencies may throw, except for `std::bad_alloc`.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-recov-document" %} document all exceptions each function and its transitive dependencies may throw, except for `std::bad_alloc`.

-## Secure functions

-{% include requirement/SHOULDNOT id="cpp-no-ms-secure-functions" %} use [Microsoft security enhanced versions of CRT functions](https://docs.microsoft.com/en-us/cpp/c-runtime-library/security-enhanced-versions-of-crt-functions?view=vs-2019) to implement APIs that need to be portable across many platforms.
-Such code is not portable and is not C99 compatible.
-Adding that code to your API will complicate the implementation with little to no gain from the security side.
-See [arguments against]( http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1967.htm).

-> TODO: Verify with the security team, and what are the alternatives?

-## C++ Exceptions
+#### C++ Exceptions

-{% include requirement/MUSTNOT id="cpp-exceptions" %} `throw` exceptions, except those from the Azure C++ Core library as described in the error handling section.
+{% include requirement/MUSTNOT id="cpp-design-logical-errorhandling-exceptions-other" %} `throw` exceptions, except those from the Azure C++ Core library as described in the error handling section.

-{% include requirement/MUST id="cpp-exceptions" %} propagate exceptions thrown by user code, callbacks, or dependencies.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-exceptions" %} propagate exceptions thrown by user code, callbacks, or dependencies.
 Assume any user-provided callback will propagate C++ exceptions unless the SDK documents that the callback must be completely non-throwing.

 {% highlight cpp %}
 template<class Callback>